BoDonkey/tribal-drum-game/Game Mechanics/Conflict and Quest.md

     -   Finding the rare Renewal Flower that only grows in hidden locations

-    -   Convincing the withdrawn Spring Haldi to teach you the Growth Rhythm
+    -   Convincing the withdrawn Spring veridian to teach you the Growth Rhythm

     -   Performing a renewal ritual during the perfect alignment of moon